influxdata/influxdb/query_tests/src/README.md

 # Cookbook: Adding a new Test

 How do you make a new test:
-1. Add a new file .sql to the `cases` directory
+1. Add a new file .sql to the `cases/in` directory
 2. Run the tests `` cargo test -p query_tests`
 3. You will get a failure message that contains examples of how to update the files